 Lead an expedition and you offer a team a once in a lifetime adventure, teach a team their own skillset and you’ll gift them a lifetime of independent adventure.

 We’re all about leading expeditions so epic they’re capable of changing lives but this year we want to empower you to plan and execute your own.
-So from the dark humid depths of the jungle to the alpine glaciers of the Caucasus, below we’ve listed our adventure academy expeditions for you to skill up for adventure in 2019 and beyond.
+So from the dark humid depths of the jungle to the alpine glaciers of the Caucasus, below we’ve listed our adventure academy expeditions for you to skill up for adventure in 2020.

 Learn Expedition Skills in the Highlands of the Western Balkans